 Bonus Recommendations

-You may also want to consider probiotics if you are experiencing anxiety.
+- You may also want to consider probiotics if you are experiencing anxiety.
 This is because your gut health impacts your mental health!
-See my article about the best dairy-free probiotics.
+See my related articles about the best dairy-free probiotics and the best probiotic foods.

-A poor diet can cause mental health issues.
-Deficiencies in several nutrients have been linked to anxiety.
+A poor diet can cause mental health issues at any stage of life.
+Deficiencies in several nutrients including B vitamins and low fatty acids have been linked to anxiety.
 Eating a balanced diet with plenty of each macronutrient and all of the micronutrients is essential for mental wellbeing.
 See my recommendations for the best supplements for women.

 Anxiety may be treated with conventional pharmaceuticals such as SSRIs and benzodiazepines.
 Certainly, some people need these medications at times and only you and your doctor can make that decision.

 If you choose the natural route, though, you can supplement with herbs and neurotransmitter precursors, assuming it is appropriate for you.
-These include supplements like 5-HTP, St. John’s Wort, CBD, kava kava, passionflower, valerian root, ashwagandha, magnesium and low dose lithium orotate.
-This post is meant to help with finding the best supplements for anxiety.
-But, always consult with a healthcare provider to make sure these are appropriate for you.
+But, always consult with a healthcare provider before starting any new supplements.

 Like most mood disorders, anxiety can be treated until it no longer has a harmful effect on your life.
 It’s best to take a varied approach to treating anxiousness.
 Treatment will look different for everyone.
 Many people find that a regular meditation practice helps reduce feelings of anxiety.